 For even more immersion, why not try to add one of our orchestral accompaniments to your public practice session?

 3. Visualization and relaxation techniques

 Performance stress is a complex issue, especially because once again it is difficult to practice in the exact same conditions as the actual performance you’re preparing for.
-Therefore, it is often complicated to precisely identify which combination of factors, which changes from an individual to another, triggers anxious reactions.
-In this context, it can be interesting to try visualization and other relaxation techniques, first to identify your main weak points on stage, and then to learn how to react with serenity to those signals of anxiety.
+Therefore, it is often complicated to identify which combination of factors, which varies within individuals, triggers anxious reactions.
+In this context, it can be interesting to try visualization and other relaxation techniques, first identify your main weak points on stage, and then to learn how to react with serenity to those signals of anxiety.
 Visualization basically consists in imagining yourself doing something, which in this case would be performing in front of an audience.
 A nice way to initiate it is through breathing exercises, which will help you get into a form of meditative state and be able to clearly picture the scene.
-Try to target the elements that trigger stressful emotional and physical reactions in this setting.
+Try targetting the elements that trigger stressful emotional and physical reactions in this setting.
 It is a good starting point if you don’t have any clue of what makes you feel so anxious on stage.

 4. Take care of yourself

 This might sound obvious for some, but it is important to treat yourself correctly when preparing for an important performance, the same way an athlete would do before a competition.
 Practicing under high levels of pressure can be physically and mentally exhausting, without even speaking of the stress actually experienced on stage.
 Therefore, we recommend that you take good care of yourself, especially on the day of the performance.
 This includes having a full night of sleep before the concert, eating sensible meals, with complex carbs and low fat levels for example, or taking a little bit of time to meditate before getting on stage.
 Even though pressure often has an important role in success, don’t let it affect your physical condition too much.
 You need this energy to get through your show!